An Easy Guide To Buying A House in Japan: 6 Tips To Know

 Additionally, there will be ongoing expenses such as utilities and maintenance.
 But why not let MailMate handle that for you

-MailMate provides property management services for foreigners/non-Japanese speakers in Japan and abroad.
+MailMate provides property management services for foreigners and non-Japanese speakers in Japan and abroad.
+These services include helping with utilities, scanning mail for online viewing purposes, and acting as your tax representative.

 Need a tax agent in Japan? 🗾